Is Your Boxer at Risk? 9 Genetic Health Issues You Must Know About

-For the last 20+ years, the friendly, affectionate Boxer has been consistently among the top 20 most popular breeds in the United States, according to data by the American Kennel Club—and for good reason.
-The breed is known for being exceptionally loyal and fond of children, making it a pet for growing families.
-They make excellent service dogs due to their intelligence and attachment to humans.
-Plus, their upbeat, goofy nature is absolutely adorable.
+According to data by the American Kennel Club, for the last 20+ years, the friendly, affectionate Boxer has been consistently among the top 20 most popular breeds in the United States—and for good reason.
+The breed is known for being exceptionally loyal and fond of children, making it a great pet for growing families.
+Due to their intelligence and strong bond with humans, they also excel as service dogs.
+Plus, their upbeat, goofy nature is simply irresistible.

 9 Genetic Boxer Health Issues